spinehomeo/pms_backend/README.md

 $ alembic upgrade head
 ```

-If you don't want to start with the default models and want to remove them / modify them, from the beginning, without having any previous revision, you can remove the revision files (`.py` Python files) under `./backend/app/alembic/versions/`.
+If you don't want to start with the default models and want to remove them / modify them, from pms_backend.e beginning, without having any previous revision, you can remove the revision files (`.py` Python files) under `./backend/app/alembic/versions/`.
 And then create a first migration as described above.

 ## Email Templates